 Samosa French Loaf With Coriander Chutney (Video) (Step-by-step photo instructions)

 - Roast cumin seeds and coriander seeds and transfer onto a plate.

 - Heat oil in a pan.
 Add chopped ginger, chopped green chilies and sauté them.

 - Cover and cook for 2-3 minutes.

 - Add roasted cumin, coriander seeds, chopped cashews and raisins.

-- Add potatoes, turmeric powder, coriander powder, dried mango powder, garam masala and mix well.
+- Also add mashed boiled potatoes, turmeric powder, coriander powder, dried mango powder, and garam masala powder.

-- Mash lightly with spoon and cook for 2-3 minutes.
+- Mix everything well while mashing lightly with spoon.
+Keep cooking for 2-3 minutes.